Search

 BOOL .contains(STRING key)

-Returns true if the key exists and is not expired.
-Returns false if the key does not exist or is expired.
+This returns true if the key exists and is not expired, and returns false if the key does not exist or is expired.
 Note that if the key is expired, it is deleted from the kvstore.

 Scopes and lifetimes